amoat7/SOM/README.md

 <img src="http://www.pitt.edu/~is2470pb/Spring05/FinalProjects/Group1a/tutorial/kohonen1.gif" />

 ## Project Description
 This project contains a basic implementation of a kohonen self organising map written in python using the numpy library and written using PEP8 standards.
-This library can be tested by running the Dockerfile  and sending required parameters as a post request.
+This library can be used by running the Dockerfile  and sending required parameters as a post request.
 This plot of the SOM at different iterations will be returned as a response and stored locally.
 A running instance of the Dockerfile has been deployed on GCP and instructions on how to use it has been outlined below.
 A continuous deployment workflow using github actions has also been included.

 ## Some  outputs generated using the SOM library
 - A 10x10 network trained for 500 iterations using 10 colours as input data.
 It takes about 4.7 seconds to train this network.